 Skip to main content

-What should I do if my rental application is denied due to a tenant screening report?
+What should I do if my rental application is denied because of a tenant screening report?

-Federal law requires a landlord who denies your tenant application, due to information in a tenant screening report, to inform you of that fact.
+Under federal law, a landlord who denies your tenant application because of information in a tenant screening report is required to inform you of that fact.

-The Fair Credit Reporting Act provides you with rights as both a rental applicant and a tenant.
-This federal law requires a landlord, who rejects or denies your tenant application due to information in a tenant screening report, to inform you of that fact.
-This notification is called an “adverse action” notice, and it must:
+The Fair Credit Reporting Act provides you with rights as a rental applicant and as a tenant.
+This federal law requires a landlord who rejects or denies your tenant application because of information in a tenant screening report to notify you about the rejection.
+The notification is called an adverse action notice, and it must:

 • Be given in writing, orally, or electronically